timalamenciak/timalamenciak.github.io/CV.md

 ---

-I am an environmental social science researcher with a strong background in evidence synthesis and analysis.
+I am an environmental social science researcher who focuses on participation in ecological restoration.

 ## Education